High Performance Coaches

 2. Log into your Ex3 account and register for HP Tryouts.

 Review the USAV HP Tryout schedule and determine which tryouts you are able to attend.
 Then log into your Ex3 account and register for the tryouts you will attend.
 Once you register for a tryout, that indicates that you will be attending that tryout.
 You will receive notification in the weeks and days before each tryout with additional information and your assignment for the tryout.
-If you need to make adjustments to your availability, you may simply go enter the “My Tryout Signups” area and drop or add any tryouts you wish.
 Please click below for step-by-step instructions.